vmware/vic/doc/user_doc/vic_installation/vch_installer_options.md

 Short name: None

-A DNS server to use if you specify static IP addresses for the virtual container host on the client, external, and management networks.
+A DNS server to use if you specify static IP addresses for the virtual container host on the client, public, and management networks.
 You can specify `dns-server` multiple times, to configure multiple DNS servers.

-If you specify `dns-server` but you do not specify a static IP address for one or more of the client, external, and management networks, `vic-machine create` ignores the `dns-server` setting for that network and uses the DNS servers that are provided by DHCP.
+If you specify `dns-server` but you do not specify a static IP address for one or more of the client, public, and management networks, `vic-machine create` ignores the `dns-server` setting for that network and uses the DNS servers that are provided by DHCP.

 If you use a mixture of static and DHCP addresses for the virtual container host on the different networks, the virtual container host uses the DNS servers that you specify in `dns-server` and those that DHCP provides.

-If you specify static IP address for the virtual container host on any of the client, external, and management networks and you do not specify `dns-server`, the DNS server defaults to 8.8.8.8 and 8.8.4.4.
+If you specify static IP address for the virtual container host on any of the client, public, and management networks and you do not specify `dns-server`, the DNS server defaults to 8.8.8.8 and 8.8.4.4.

 <pre>--dns-server=172.16.10.10
 --dns-server=172.16.10.11
 </pre>

-### `--client-network-ip`, `--external-network-ip`, `--management-network-ip` ###
+### `--client-network-ip`, `--public-network-ip`, `--management-network-ip` ###

 Short name: None

-A static IP address for the virtual container host on the client, external, or management network.
-If you specify an IP address by using `client/external/management-network-ip`, you must also specify a  corresponding gateway address by using `client/external/management-network-gateway`.
+A static IP address for the virtual container host on the client, public, or management network.
+If you specify an IP address by using `client/public/management-network-ip`, you must also specify a  corresponding gateway address by using `client/public/management-network-gateway`.
 If you specify neither a gateway nor an IP address for a given network, `vic-machine create` uses DHCP to obtain an IP address for the virtual container host endpoint VM on that network.

 You can specify IP addresses in CIDR format.

-<pre>--external-network-ip 192.168.X.N/24
+<pre>--public-network-ip 192.168.X.N/24
 --management-network-ip 192.168.Y.N/24
 --client-network-ip 192.168.Z.N/24
 </pre>

 You can also specify IP addresses as resolvable FQDNs.
 If you specify an FQDN, `vic-machine create` uses the netmask from the gateway.

-<pre>--external-network-ip=vch27-team-a.internal.domain.com
+<pre>--public-network-ip=vch27-team-a.internal.domain.com
 --management-network-ip=vch27-team-b.internal.domain.com
 --client-network-ip=vch27-team-c.internal.domain.com
 </pre>

-### `--client-network-gateway`, `--external-network-gateway`, `--management-network-gateway` ###
+### `--client-network-gateway`, `--public-network-gateway`, `--management-network-gateway` ###

 Short name: None

-The gateway to use if you specify a static IP address for the virtual container host on the client, external, or management network.
-If you specify a gateway address by using `client/external/management-network-gateway`, you must also specify a corresponding IP address by using `client/external/management-network-ip`.
+The gateway to use if you specify a static IP address for the virtual container host on the client, public, or management network.
+If you specify a gateway address by using `client/public/management-network-gateway`, you must also specify a corresponding IP address by using `client/public/management-network-ip`.
 If you specify neither a gateway nor an IP address for a given network, `vic-machine create` uses DHCP to obtain an IP address for the virtual container host endpoint VM on that network.

 You specify gateway addresses in CIDR format.

 <pre>
---external-network-gateway 192.168.X.1/24
+--public-network-gateway 192.168.X.1/24
 --management-network-gateway 192.168.Y.1/24
 --client-network-gateway 192.168.Z.1/24
 </pre>